 17. Schedule time for an IKEA meal

 Ha ha ha, I love the food at IKEA.
-Whether breakfast, lunch or dinner, for the money, it’s a great deal.
+Whether breakfast, lunch, or dinner, for the money, it’s a great deal.
 I’ve been known to get two dishes.
-They aren’t the most amount of food, but it’s cheap so even two dishes is less than one dish elsewhere.
+They aren’t the most amount of food, but it’s cheap, so even two dishes are less than one dish elsewhere.

-Their in-store restaurants are cafeteria style.
-Try avoid busy times like weekends because the lines can be outrageously long (as well as no available seating).
+Their in-store restaurants are cafeteria-style.
+Try to avoid busy times like weekends because the lines can be outrageously long (as well as no available seating).
 We go at off-times so we can zip through the food line, eat and rip through the IKEA maze.